Nikon D800 vs Pentax K-3 II

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - More affordable: Was introduced into a lower priced category (63 percent cheaper at launch).

 - More modern: Reflects 3 years and 2 months of technical progress since the D800 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (10 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the K-3 II comes out slightly ahead of the D800 (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D800 and the Pentax K-3 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.